Olympias of Armenia

-Olympias (Ὀλυμπιάς, flourished 4th century, died 361) also known as Olympia, sometimes known as Olympias the Elder to distinguish her from her niece of the same name was a Christian Roman noblewoman.
+Olympias (Ὀλυμπιάς, flourished 4th century, died 361) also known as Olympia, sometimes known as Olympias the Elder to distinguish her from her niece of the same name, was a Christian Roman noblewoman, and a queen of Armenia by marriage to king Arsaces II (Arshak II).
 Through her father, Olympias was connected to the Constantinian dynasty and through marriage was related to the Arsacid dynasty of Armenia.

 Family and early life

-Olympias was a Greek woman who was the daughter of the wealthy Cretan Flavius Ablabius by an unnamed woman.
-Ablabius was one of the most important Roman Senators of Constantinople; who held the Praetorian prefecture of the East from 329 to 337/338 and served as consul in 331, who was an active Roman Politician in the East and West.
-She had at least one known sibling, a brother called Seleucus.
-Olympias was born and raised either in Constantinople or Antioch, as her father during his political career was based in Antioch.
-Although her date of birth is unknown, Olympias may have been born between the years 324 to 330 and little is known on her early life.
+Olympias' family was of Greek ancestry.
+Her father was Flavius Ablabius, a wealthy Cretan politically active in the Eastern and Western halves of the Roman Empire; her mother's identity is not preserved.
+Ablabius was one of the most important Roman Senators of Constantinople, holding the Praetorian prefecture of the East from 329 to 337/338 and a consulship in 331.
+Olympias had one known sibling, a brother called Seleucus.
+She was born and raised either in Constantinople or in Antioch, her father's base during his political career.
+Her date of birth is uncertain, possibly falling between the years 324 and 330, and little is known of her early life.

 Constantinian dynasty

-As Olympias’ father had acquired great influence over the Roman emperor Constantine I who seem to be attached to the emperor.
-Shortly before the death of Constantine I, the emperor along with Ablabius had arranged for Olympias to be engaged to Constans one of the sons of the emperor.
-When Constantine I died in May 337, he was succeeded by his sons and among them was Constans.
-In 338, due to her father's fall out with Constans’ brother Constantius II and his execution, Constans never married Olympias.
-For as long as Constans lived, Constans took care of Olympias and they had lived together as if Olympias was the wife of Constans.
-In 350 when Constans died, Olympias still lived in Constantinople with the remaining relatives of Constans.